 The most common explanation for why a negotiation didn’t go as planned is because the client didn’t adopt their recommendation.
 You must make sure you’re in alignment with all the forces on your side.
 If you do those 3 things, you’ll more often than not find success in dispute resolution.

 How do you deal with a negotiation that falls apart?
 What happens when there is no resolution?
-Listen to the whole episode of Negotiations Ninja to hear Rich share from his years of experience.
+Listen to the whole episode of Negotiations Ninja to learn more about how to resolve conflict.

 Resources & People Mentioned